Angular pair-of-pants decompositions of complex varieties: Kato-Nakayama spaces and torically hyperbolic varieties

-In this section, we review some concepts and results from logarithmic geometry and tropical geometry, and we define the notion of a torically hyperbolic variety.
-We start by recalling the notion of a Betti realization or Kato-Nakayama space in \Cref{sec:LogSchemes}.
-We then review the notion of a strictly semistable model in \Cref{sec:ToricSemstableDegenerations}.
-We moreover define the notion of a toric strictly semistable model, which is the type of semistable model coming out of a smooth tropicalization for instance.
-In \Cref{sec:TropicalGeometry}, we give a quick overview of various notions from tropical geometry, including initial ideals and the Gr\"{o}bner fan.
-In \Cref{sec:ConstructionToricDegenerations}, we recall the material from \cite{Gubler2013} on how to construct suitable models of varieties using tropical geometry.
-This in particular allows us to define a suitable smooth log structure on the special fiber.
+In this section, we define the notion of a torically hyperbolic variety, and we review some concepts and results from logarithmic geometry and tropical geometry.
+We start by recalling the notion of a Betti realization or Kato-Nakayama space in Section \ref{sec:LogSchemes}.
+We then review the notion of a strictly semistable model in Section \ref{sec:ToricSemstableDegenerations}, and we define the notion of a torically hyperbolic variety.
+In Section \ref{sec:TropicalGeometry}, we give a quick overview of various notions from tropical geometry, including initial ideals and the Gr\"{o}bner fan.
+In Section \ref{sec:ConstructionToricDegenerations}, we recall the material from \cite{Gubler2013} on how to construct suitable models of varieties using tropical geometry.
+In particular, we show how smooth tropical varieties give rise to torically hyperbolic varieties.
 Using Usui's theorem, we then find that the topology of the generic fiber can be recovered from the topology of the corresponding Kato-Nakayama space.